phariscope/Event/README.md

 ```

 Deprecated: the misspelled method `distributeImmmediatly()` is still available for backward compatibility but will be removed in a future release.
 Use `distributeImmediately()` instead.

+## Event immutability

+Events in this library are treated as immutable messages.
+Listeners MUST NOT modify the event instance they receive.
+If you need to propagate additional information, dispatch a new event.

 # To contribute to phariscope/Event